Cleans the teeth well & offers more advanced features

 Also included in the box is the all important charging stand.

-Made of plastic, there is a prong on the top, on which the Pro 6000 will sit to be recharged.
+Made of plastic, there is a prong on the top, on which the Genius 6000 will sit to be recharged.
 This charger connects to the usual US mains power supply.

 The only other item in the box, is a welcomed one.
 A travel case.

 Fairly basic it is made of plastic and is relatively thin.
-Its transparent and hold the brush handle and up to 2 brush heads.
+It is transparent and holds the brush handle and up to 2 brush heads.

 Whilst not being as robust or as premium as some other options, it certainly does the job and will protect the brush and heads when in a bag and stop accidental activation.